Looks like you’re on our UK site! Would you like to switch US site?

 As we look to the future of MRI, enhancing the gold standard is proving possible:

-• iNav – has transformed our cutting-edge motion-correction software, further reducing image artifacts caused by patient movement.
+• iNAV – has transformed our cutting-edge motion-correction software, further reducing image artifacts caused by patient movement.
 Clearer visualization of intricate structures leads to a more precise diagnosis.

 • Denoising software – means a reduction in total scan time of at least 50% and without any loss of image resolution.